PeterPCW/PeterPCW/README.md

 </br>

-I live by Experiment→Iterate→Automate.
+Experiment→Iterate→Automate is my guiding philosophy.
 This leads me in all sorts of directions:
-- ⚙ Scripting MVP workflows and browser extensions
+- ⚙ Scripting multiple workflows and browser extensions
 - 🛠 Troubleshooting first, asking questions later
 - 🤖 Diving into prompt engineering and the cutting edge of AI
 - 🍳 Developing new dishes, by taste not recipes

 There is no greater joy than seeing customers succeed first-hand.
 I relish in their energy, and offer stability in return: